The community fix dataset

 1,317 brand+material combinations are currently in the database.
 Coverage is highest for PLA (194 brands), PETG (164 brands), and ABS (131 brands).

 GPT-4o Vision analyzes your photo against specific visual signatures for each failure type.
 The visual identification feeds into the same fix-intelligence engine.
-AI identifies the failure mode.
-The engine returns the fixes.
+AI classifies the input.
+The deterministic engine returns the fixes.

 What we don't claim